 Note that the $75,000 limit pertains only to the value of a decedent’s probate estate, not the gross estate.
 The probate estate consists of property titled in the decedent’s name, excluding value of the homestead.
-It does not include assets placed in trust, or assets that transfer by payable-on-death accounts, transfer on death designation, or beneficiary designation.
+It does not include assets placed in trust.
+It also does not include assets that transfer by payable-on-death accounts, transfer on death designation, or beneficiary designation.

 So suppose a decedent had a $500,000 life insurance policy and a $300,000 retirement plan.
 If he named has wife has the beneficiary, and the value of his remaining assets, excluding his homestead, do not exceed $75,000, his estate might still qualify for small estate administration.

 Do I Need to Hire a Lawyer to File a Small Estate Affidavit?